gomorpheus/morpheus-docs/release_notes/current.rst

 Fixes
 =====

 - Amazon: Fixed issue with Amazon Costing Inventory Reports not handling changing rates from previously processed line items correctly.
-Totals are also now recalculated on a daily basis:superscript:`-2`
+Totals are also now recalculated on a daily basis :superscript:`-2`
 - Amazon: Fixed deletion of non-|morpheus| keypairs when deleting the first |morpheus| integration created with an AWS account :superscript:`-3`
 - Bluecat: Fixed removal of Network Pool record when deleting a Bluecat Integration
 - Chef: Chef private keys are now masked like passwords when later viewing the edit integration modal :superscript:`-3`